 If you do go see your doctor for a head injury you will most likely need to have a CT scan done so your doctor is able to get a good look at your brain and determine how severe your injury is.
 If your doctor does conclude that you have a concussion, the best thing you can do is get plenty of rest because it takes time for your brain to heal.
-You can take over the counter pain relievers with acetaminophen for any headaches.
-You may also want to take it easy at work or in sports for a little while if that was how you got hurt.
-Recovery can take time so be patient about feeling better.
+You can take over-the-counter pain relievers with acetaminophen for any headaches.
+You may also want to take it easy at work or while playing sports for a little while if that was how you got hurt.
+Recovery can take time, so be patient about feeling better.

 Learn More if You Have Been Injured at Work and Have a Concussion

-To receive a Free book entitled "Iowa Workers' Compensation- An Insider's Guide to Work Injuries" which describes Iowa work injuries including the "7 Mistakes To Avoid If You Are Hurt At Work" Call Now 1-800-707-2552 (ext.
+To receive a free book entitled "Iowa Workers' Compensation - An Insider's Guide to Work Injuries" which describes Iowa work injuries, including the "7 Mistakes To Avoid If You Are Hurt At Work" Call Now 1-800-707-2552 (ext.
 511) (24 Hour Recorded Message) or log onto www.IowaWorkInjury.com.
 Why offer a Book at No Cost?
-Iowa Workers' Compensation Attorney Corey J. L. Walker practices primarily in workers' compensation law and has represented hundreds of Iowans hurt at work and has seen too many clients from Des Moines, Ankeny, Cedar Rapids and throughout the state of Iowa make mistakes before they had the “right” information about work injuries resulting in them losing thousands of dollars.
+Iowa workers' compensation attorney Corey J. L. Walker practices primarily in workers' compensation law and has represented hundreds of Iowans hurt at work and has seen too many clients from Des Moines, Ankeny, Cedar Rapids and throughout the state of Iowa make mistakes before they had the “right” information about work injuries, resulting in them losing thousands of dollars.
 Iowans hurt at work are beginning to realize that the insurance company is not there to help them and that they should have someone on their side.
-Finally, you can learn about work injuries in the comfort of your own home with no cost, risk or obligation.
-For immediate assistance call 515-440-2852 and ask for Corey or Erik.
+For immediate assistance, contact us online or call 515-440-2852 and ask for Corey or Erik.